 Top Travel Tips To Be Noted

-- Be careful when exchange cash dollar to IDR.
+- Be careful when exchange cash dollars to IDR.
 Sometimes chances are there to get fake IDR.
 The hotel authority might help you with this.

 - Go for a motorbike tour if you’re alone.
-Taxi tour is too expensive compared to the motorbike.
+The taxi tour is too expensive compared to the motorbike.
 It will just cost you $8 per day to rent a motorbike.
 You’ve to pay $30-$50 to rent a taxi for a day.

-- For backpackers and budget travelers, Kuta and Nusa Dua are best to stay in South Bali.
+- For backpackers and budget travelers, Kuta and Nusa Dua are the best to stay in South Bali.

 - Sanur in South Bali is best for mid-range travelers.
 Many family hotels, restaurants, and boutique shops are there to sleep, eat, and shop.

 - Seminyak in South Bali is the best luxury travelers, a popular destination for brand hotels, restaurants, and trendy boutique shops.

 - Balinese temples are not free for visitors.
 All must have to buy the entrance ticket to visit temples, popular landmarks, and rice terraces in Bali.
 And the entrance fee is high for almost all popular destinations.

 - You must have to wear a Sash or Sarong before visiting any temples.
-It is Balinese custom to show respect to sacred landmarks.
+It is a Balinese custom to show respect to sacred landmarks.
 You can buy or rent Sarong for some hours from the outside of the temple.

 - All beaches are free to visit apart from Padang Padang Beach.

-- Visit Bali during offseason to avoid extra charges on Hotel and Tour Packages.
+- Visit Bali during the offseason to avoid extra charges on Hotel and Tour Packages.

 Any other thoughts or more information about a trip to Bali?
-Share your experiences in comments!
+Share your experiences in the comments!